LHCfitNikhef/EELSfitter/README.md

 This script, similar to the one previously described, can be executed stand-alone without the need to train again the neural networks.
 This means that step III in the previous section is now replaced by creating the model predictions from pre-trained net parameters, stored in the `Models` folder.
 This script can be executed provided that the model parameters corresponding to some previous training with the desired input settings are available in this folder.

-is similar to the Predictions.ipynb file, but here one can import the network parameters of pre-trained nets to create predictions on any input array.

-The folders `Data`and `Models` contain the datasets, the results from training and the saved model parameters respectively.